 - For muscular endurance , use 50-70% of your 1RM.

 Let's use a concrete example to illustrate how to apply these formulas.
-If you can bench press 80 kg for a total of 10 repetitions, here's how you could estimate your 1RM using Brzycki 's formula:
+If you can bench press 80 kg for a total of 10 repetitions, here's how you could estimate your 1RM using the Brzycki formula:

 - Use the relationship in the formula: 1RM = 80 / (1.0278 – (0.0278 x 10))